-We have all been there.
+We've all been there.
 You crack the hive a week after putting a patty on and your bees barely touched it.
 What does it mean?
-Well, to put it plainly it’s a major red flag, and our first concern is the queen.
+Well, to put it plainly it is a major red flag, and our first concern is the queen.

 We say this because even in a heavy pollen or nectar flow your hive will devour a MegaBee patty and store the collected pollen, so it’s not that they are not interested in the patty.
 What it usually means is that the brood isn’t calling out to be fed.
 How do we know for sure?
 Here are a few quick things to check:

-Ultimately, nine times out of ten if you’re bees aren’t eating a patty it is the queen.
+Ultimately, nine times out of ten if your bees are not eating a patty it signals queen issues.
 The good news is that as attentive beekeepers we can typically catch queen failure before it gets to an irreparable state, and patties can help us do this because they serve as a hive check of sorts.

-If you have five hives and you go around popping lids a week after feeding and four of the five ate their patties then you might make a quick check for developing brood, but it’s that fifth hive you should be focusing on and carefully monitoring over the weeks to come.
+Say you have five hives and you go around popping lids a week after feeding and four of the five ate their patties then you might make a quick check in those four for developing brood, but it’s that fifth hive you should be focusing on and carefully monitoring over the weeks to come.